-Black Hills – Inn-to-Inn – A 234-mile self-supported bike tour visits attractions in the Black Hills, such as Mount Rushmore.
-Camping.
+Black Hills— A 234-mile fully-supported bike tour visits attractions in the Black Hills, such as Mount Rushmore.
+Camping and motel options.
 Loop starts in Rapid City, South Dakota.
-Although cyclists carry their own gear, packing is light because all lodging and most meals are taken at inns along the route.
 Offered by non-profit Adventure Cycling Association.
 Dates: Aug.
-31 – Sept.
-6, 2013.
+29 – Sept.
+4, 2015.

-Ride the Fault — The inaugural 7-day bicycle tour loop visits areas of four states hit by the 1812 New Madrid earthquake.
-Starts in Sikeston near the “boot” of Missouri, followed by overnights in Malden, Mo., Paragould, Ark., Caruthersville, Mo., Reelfoot Lake State Park, Tenn., Hickman, Ky., and New Madrid, Mo.
-Flat route with options for cyclists seeking hills or more mileage.
-Dates: June 22-29 2013
+Ride the Fault — The 7-day bicycle tour loop visits areas of four states hit by the 1812 New Madrid earthquake.
+Starts and ends at the epicenter in New Madrid, Mo., with overnights in Kennett, Missouri; Paragould, Arkansas; Caruthersville, Missouri; Reelfoot Lake State Park, Tennessee; Hickman, Kentucky; and Sikeston, Missouri, Mostly flat route with occasional hills on a couple of days to provide scenic variety.
+Dates: June 14-20, 2015.

-Texas Hill Country is a 7-day bike ride around central Texas.
+Texas Hill Country is a 7-day, fully supported bike ride around central Texas.
 It covers 300 miles in a loop around Austin.
 The trip includes stops along the Guadalupe River and Fredericksburg, home of Lyndon and Lady Bird Johnson.
-This country was the winter training ground for Austin resident Lance Armstrong.
 Presented by the non-profit Adventure Cycling Association.
-Dates: April 6-12, 2013.
+Dates: April 11-17, 2015.

 More bike tours:

 See Velocity Cycling Tours for multi-day bicycle tours of the Texas Hill Country.